cloudevents/spec/primer.md

-Events can be delivered through various industry standard protocols (e.g. HTTP, AMQP, MQTT, SMTP), open-source protocols (e.g. Kafka, NATS), or platform/vendor specific protocols (AWS Kinesis, Azure Event Grid).
+Events can be delivered through various industry standard protocols (e.g. HTTP, AMQP, MQTT, SMTP), open-source protocols (e.g. Kafka, NATS), or platform/vendor specific protocols (AWS Kinesis, Azure Event Grid, Google Pub/Sub).

 An action processes an event defining a behavior or effect which was triggered by a specific _occurrence_ from a specific _source_.
 While outside of the scope